vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/0-llm-overview.md

 ## 🎯 Learning Objectives

 After completing this guide, you will understand:

 - How LLMs process and generate text
 - Key factors affecting LLM performance
-- Best practices for prompting and control
-- Hardware requirements for deployment
+- Hardware considerations for deployment